bloopybae/obsbot-control-linux/docs/BUILD.md

 ## Virtual camera setup
 The repo ships a systemd unit (`resources/systemd/obsbot-virtual-camera.service`) and modprobe config to keep the virtual camera consistent.

+The GUI includes a **Set Up Virtual Camera** wizard that:
+- Loads the v4l2loopback module for the current session.
+- Installs/enables/disables the systemd service via PolicyKit (`pkexec`).
+- Removes the service again if you change your mind.
+You can still run the commands manually if you prefer full control; the wizard shows exactly what will be executed.

 ```bash
 sudo systemctl enable --now obsbot-virtual-camera.service